 Bosch Professional GKS 190 Corded 240 V Circular Saw Review

 Bosch and DeWalt have always been on the forefront of build quality.
 This Corded 240 v Circular saw is no exception.
-It is one of the highest motor powers in its class for fast sawing progress in both soft or hard wood.
-Given its power I found it relatively portable.
+It is one of the highest motor powers in its class for fast sawing progress in both soft or hardwood.
+Given its power, I found it relatively portable.
 Not as portable as the Makita but definitely holds its own.
 At 90 degrees the 190 mm blade has a maximum cutting depth of 70mm and a bevel capability up to 56 degrees.
-In some models of circular saws excess debris can cause a visibility issue and can get just downright messy.
+In some models of circular saws, excess debris can cause a visibility issue and can get just downright messy.
 I found the turbo blower and the optimized wood chip deflector were extremely efficient at keeping a dust free view of the cutting line.
-Thus far this is my favorite in terms of quality to price ratio for the corded varieties I reviewed here.
+Thus far this is my favourite in terms of quality to price ratio for the corded varieties I reviewed here.

 DeWalt 240V 184mm Corded Compact Circular Saw Review